CarlosNZ/json-edit-react/README.md

 #### CSS classes

 Another way to style the component is to target the CSS classes directly.
 Every element in the component has a unique class name, so you should be able to locate them in your browser inspector and override them accordingly.
-All class names begin with the prefix `jer-`, e.g. `jer-collection-header-row`, `jer-value-string`
+All class names begin with the prefix `jer-`, e.g. `jer-collection-header-row`, `jer-value-string`.

 ### Fragments